ebu/cpa.js/README.md

 This project contains a library which implements the Cross-Platform Authentication protocol for `Clients` and is provided and maintained as reference implementation.

-This software implements version 1.0 of the Cross-Platform Authentication Protocol ([EBU Tech 3366](https://tech.ebu.ch/docs/tech/tech3366.pdf))
+This software implements version 1.0 of the Cross-Platform Authentication Protocol ([ETSI TS 103 407](https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=47970)).

 More information on Cross-Platform Authentication: [EBU Tech](http://tech.ebu.ch/cpa)

 ## Usage